What causes heartworm disease?

 Treatment to kill adult heartworms.
 An injectable drug, melarsomine (brand name Immiticide®), is given to kill adult heartworms.
 Melarsomine kills the adult heartworms in the heart and adjacent vessels.
 This drug is administered in a series of injections.
 Your veterinarian will determine the specific injection schedule according to your dog's condition.
 Most dogs receive an initial injection, followed by a 30-day period of rest, and then two more injections that are given 24 hours apart.

 Many dogs will also be treated with an antibiotic (doxycycline), to combat potential infection with bacteria (Wolbachia) that inhabit the heartworm.

 "Complete rest is essential after treatment."

 Complete rest is essential after treatment.
 The adult worms die in a few days and start to decompose.
 As they break up, they are carried to the lungs, where they lodge in the small blood vessels and are eventually reabsorbed by the body.
-This resorption can take several weeks to months and most post-treatment complications are caused by these fragments of dead heartworms.
-This can be a dangerous period so it is absolutely essential that the dog be kept as quiet as possible and is not allowed to exercise for one month following treatment.
+This resorption can take several weeks to months, and most post-treatment complications are caused by these fragments of dead heartworms.
+This can be a dangerous period so it is absolutely essential that the dog be kept as quiet as possible and is not allowed to exercise for one month following the final injection of heartworm treatment.
 The first week after the injections is critical because this is when the worms are dying.
 A cough is noticeable for seven to eight weeks after treatment in many heavily infected dogs.
 If the cough is severe, notify your veterinarian for treatment options.